milkslurpee/startup/public/README.md

 For this deliverable I added backend endpoints that receives signup info, login info, codes for point redemotion, and returns the top users' point values to the leaderboard.
 - **Node.js/Express HTTP service** - done!
 - **Static middleware for frontend** - done!
 - **Backend Service Endpoints** - I have Signup and Login working.
-I'm still figuring out code redemption.
+I'm still working on code redemption.
+- **Frontend calls to Endpoints** - Mostly done, still working on Redeem.

 ---
 ## Design Images